Enterprise demo

 Choose an enterprise scenario below.

-One runtime, five enterprise patterns.
+One deployment model, five enterprise patterns.

 AI platform team builds governed context for every internal consumer.

-Tenant scopingPolicy enforcementOperator visibility
+Tenant scopingPolicy enforcementBounded contextOperator visibility

 Approved systems